ddsky/humor-api-clients/javascript/docs/JokesApi.md

   'excludeTags': nsfw, // String | A comma separated list of tags that the joke must not have.
   '_number': 3, // Number | The number of results to retrieve between 1 and 10.
   'minRating': 7, // Number | The minimum rating between 0 and 10 the result should have.
-  'maxLength': 200 // Number | The maximum number of letters in the joke.
+  'maxLength': 200, // Number | The maximum number of letters in the joke.
+  'offset': 3.4 // Number | The number of results to skip.
 };
 apiInstance.searchJokes(opts, (error, data, response) => {
   if (error) {